 All in the Hall

 Approximately 80% of waste produced in classrooms (by weight) is recyclable or compostable.
 Historically classrooms have only provided trash cans, which do not incentivize proper waste disposal.
 One way to address this issue would be to add recycling and composting receptacles into all the classrooms.
 However, this would increase housekeeping responsibilities and necessitate the purchase of additional equipment.
 Alternatively, many colleges and Universities have seen success in waste reduction by removing trash cans from individual classrooms.
 Through the “All in the Hall” program, UNC Asheville classroom-users will bring disposables to centralized waste sorting stations located in the hallways.
-These stations include trash, recycling, and compost, making it easier to responsibly dispose of your waste.
+These stations make it easier to responsibly dispose of your waste.

 Tiny Trash Can Program